 Given below are the detailed NCERT Solutions which are solved by our subject-matter experts.
 You can check and download the NCERT Solutions given below and access the textbook solutions as per the latest CBSE English syllabus.
 You can download all the different subjects NCERT Solutions for Class 3 in PDF format here and watch your child excel in his/her exam.

-Access answers to NCERT Solutions for Class 3 English Unit 10 Story here
+Access Answers to NCERT Class 3 English Unit 10 Story

 The Ship of the Desert

 Why is the Camel called the Ship of the Desert?

 The camel is called the Ship of the Desert because it can walk across the desert even on a hot afternoon.
 Although the sand burns, it is not bothered by it.
 The camel can walk over it very comfortably.

 For how many weeks can a camel store food in its hump?